-Justice Thomas asks rare question during Supreme Court oral arguments, in teleconference session
+Justice Thomas asks rare round of questions during Supreme Court oral arguments, in teleconference session

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Famously quiet Supreme Court Justice Clarence Thomas on Monday asked two questions during the court's remote oral arguments, marking just his third time speaking during the sessions in over a decade.
+Famously quiet Supreme Court Justice Clarence Thomas on Monday asked questions during the court's remote oral arguments, marking just his third time speaking during the sessions in over a decade.

-Thomas asked the questions via video teleconferencing in a case on whether Booking.com could trademark its namesake.
+Thomas asked the questions via audio teleconferencing in a case on whether Booking.com could trademark its namesake.

 The last time Thomas, who is the only African-American and the only Southerner on the court, asked a question was in March 2019, in a case involving a black Mississippi death row inmate, Curtis Flowers, who was tried six different times for the 1996 murders of four people in a furniture store.